 Milkweed pods are usually ready to pick in late summer, into early October and even November.
 And they don’t all ripen at once!
 To collect seeds, it’s easier if you get to the pods before they split.
 The seed pod will start to dry out, eventually splitting open on its own.
 While some pods may start to turn brown, a milkweed pod could still be green, but be ready to harvest.

-If you press gently along the seam and it pops open, the pod is ready to pick.
-If it doesn’t open by pressing it gently, it’s not yet ready.
+If the center seam pops open from gentle pressure, the pod is ready to pick.
+If it doesn’t open by pressing gently, it’s not yet ready.

 Ripe seeds are brown in color.
 White, cream, or pale-colored seeds are not ready to be harvested.